awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 **Note**: M5 instances require EBS\-backed AMIs with the NVMe and Elastic Network Adapter \(ENA\) drivers installed\.
 For more information, see the [Release Notes](#general-purpose-instances-limits)\.

+**T3 Instances**

+T3 instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
+A T3 Unlimited instance can sustain high CPU performance for any period of time whenever required\.
+For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
+T3 instances are well\-suited for the following applications:
++ Websites and web applications
++ Code repositories
++ Development, build, test, and staging environments
++ Microservices

 **T2 Instances**

 T2 instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 A T2 Unlimited instance can sustain high CPU performance for any period of time whenever required\.
-For more information, see [T2 Instances](t2-instances.md)\.
+For more information, see [Burstable Performance Instances](burstable-performance-instances.md)\.
 T2 instances are well\-suited for the following applications:
 + Websites and web applications
 + Code repositories
 + Development, build, test, and staging environments